 I’m sad that they’re all gone.
 I had the best week with them.
 They were perfect with coffee, perfect fuel for my workouts, and a tasty treat after dinner.
 Now they are gone…every last crumb.

 On Friday afternoon, after finishing up a deep clean around the house, I decided to bake some cookies.
 I went with a peanut butter flavor because that’s Kyle’s favorite.
 I also wanted a cookie that would be healthy enough to eat with my coffee, or before heading off to the gym.
-I love when a cookie has a purpose 🙂 The purpose of fuel to be exact.
+I love it when a cookie has a purpose 🙂 The purpose of fuel to be exact.

 Healthier Peanut Butter Oatmeal Cookies

 - 1/2 Cup All-Purpose Gluten Free Flour (or almond flour)

 - 2/3 Cup Swerve (or stevia)